Moseley Village railway station: Reopening

 In 2007 there were proposals to reopen the station and to resume local passenger services along the Camp Hill line, in which case the station would be served by trains between Birmingham Moor Street and Kings Norton railway station.
 In 2013 the proposal was shelved indefinitely.

-In 2016, the newly created West Midlands Combined Authority, revived the plans to restore local passenger services to the line, and declared it one of their priority transport schemes to be delivered by 2025.
+In 2016, the newly created West Midlands Combined Authority revived the plans to restore local passenger services to the line, and declared it one of their priority transport schemes to be delivered by 2025.

 In 2019, the project to re-open the stations at Moseley, Kings Heath, and Hazelwell received £15 million in Government funding, with construction due to start in 2020 and aimed for completion in time for the 2022 Commonwealth Games.
-In March 2021 it was announced that funding had been found for the project, with an opening date expected in 2023.
+In March 2021 it was announced that funding had been found for the project.
+The reopening of the line has been hit by delays and the West Midlands Combined Authority is now aiming to reopen the station for passenger use by early 2026.

 A vote was held to determine the name of the station upon reopening, determined to be either 'Moseley' or 'Moseley Village'.
 On 14 June 2022, it was announced that the reopened station would be called Moseley Village.